 - Incentives: Small perks, gift cards, or performance bonuses.

 For example, a sales enablement app might highlight that logging calls and updating CRM data directly leads to an average increase of n% in sales.
-A training app could emphasize how completing modules leads to faster promotion or more responsibilities.

-At the core of behavioral change is habit formation.
 According to James Clear, author of Atomic Habits, repeating small actions in a consistent context leads to long-term behavioral shifts.

 - Easily generating and submitting reports – no need for formatting or performing a ton of clicks.